 Use Amazon’s ‘Automate Pricing’ tool

-Amazon own ‘Automate Pricing‘ tool is free to use but the options are fairly limited.
-Remember it is in Amazon’s interest to give customers the best deal and not to make you the most profit.
+Amazon’s ‘Automate Pricing‘ tool is free to use, but the options are fairly limited.
+Remember, it is in Amazon’s interest to give customers the best deal and not to make you the most profit.

 Use intelligent Amazon repricing software

 With intelligent repricing software, you can set much more complex rules and this can make a huge difference to profits.
 You can choose exactly who to compete with and change pricing only when you need to.

 Also, the most important advantage of using intelligent repricers is the ability to INCREASE PRICE when other sellers go out of stock.
 There is a lot of profit to be made with this feature.

-If you have any questions or suggestions for other strategies to win the Buy Box please take the time to post a comment below.
+If you have any questions or suggestions for other strategies to win the Buy Box, please take the time to post a comment below.
 This will help your fellow Amazon sellers.